BrettGregson/jQueryHeightMatch/README.md

 ## How it works

 The plugin is attached to the parent element (for bootstrap, this would be the `.row`).
 A child element is passed as an option.
 Each child element needs the HTML attrbiute `data-size="n"` which tells the plugin what percentage the element is of the total height (between 1 and 100).
-For example, an element that take the entire vertiacal space would be:
+For example, an element that take the entire vertical space would be:

 `data-size="100"`